Introduction

 machine.
 I will do so by using Terminal here in RStudio.
 In addition, let

-From the following picture, you can see that there is no package TensorFlow
+From the following picture, you can see that there is no package TensorFlow.
+So, let

 me switch back to bash and install the package: